A universal scheme for robust self-testing in the prepare-and-measure scenario: Description of the scenario

 \section{Description of the scenario}

 We consider the prepare-and-measure scenario in which in each run of the experiment Alice prepares a quantum $d$-level system in one of the states from a finite set of preparations $\rho_a^x$, for which we use two indexes $x\in [n]$ and $a\in [d]$.
+The purpose of the double index will become clear later.
 Subsequently, Bob performs a measurement on this state with a finite choice of measurement settings $y\in[n]$ having the possible outcomes $b\in[d]$.
-We assume that measurement process performed by Bob is described by quantum mechanics and furthermore that the parties do not communicate in any other way and do not have access to any entangled states or shared randomness \cite{deVincente2017} (the role of this assumption is discussed in detail later in the text).
-This implies that the observed statistics $p(b|a,x,y)$ are given by the Born rule i.e.,~$p(b|a,x,y)= \tr(\rho^x_a M^y_b)$, where $\Mb^y = (M^y_1,M^y_2,\dots,M^y_d)$ is a quantum measurement (POVM) performed by Bob upon the choice of the setting $y$.
+We assume that the parties do not communicate in any other way and do not have access to any entangled states or shared randomness~\cite{deVincente2017}.
+This implies the standard i.i.d.~assumption that in all the experiment runs, the same choices of preparations lead to the identical and uncorrelated quantum states prepared by Alice's device.
+The equivalent assumption is placed on Bob's measuring device.
+The role of these assumptions is discussed later in the text.
+This also implies that the observed statistics $p(b|a,x,y)$ are given by the Born rule i.e.,~$p(b|a,x,y)= \tr(\rho^x_a M^y_b)$, where $\Mb^y = (M^y_1,M^y_2,\dots,M^y_d)$ is a quantum measurement (POVM) performed by Bob upon the choice of the setting $y$.
 The goal of SDI certification is then to identify the preparation states and the measurements, or their properties, based solely on the observed statistics $p(b|a,x,y)$ \emph{assuming} the upper bound on the dimension $d$ and the validity of Born's rule.
 We say that certain states $\rho^x_a$ and measurements $\Mb^y$ can be \emph{self-tested} if the observed statistics specify these objects uniquely up to a unitary transformation and, perhaps, a global transposition.